OICR/softeng-blog/_posts/chen_chen/2017-06-22-Using-Jump-Servers-in-SSH.md

 <figure>
     <img src="{{site.urlimg}}chen_chen/PortForwarding.png" />
-    <figcaption>After using local port forwarding to access a process, the process can be accessed by entering
+    <figcaption>After a local port is forwarded to a process, the process can be accessed by entering
 "http://your.local.computer.IP:8080"</figcaption>
 </figure>

 ## Conclusion

 The use of SSH protocols isn’t just limited to software developers.
 It is freely accessible to anyone who uses a computer.
-As people are becoming more interested in protecting their private information from piracy on the vast ocean that is the internet, private servers and networks are being built in homes everywhere.
+As people are becoming more interested in protecting their private information from piracy on the vast ocean that is the internet, more private servers and networks are being built in homes.
 Society as a whole is becoming more tech-savvy as computers have become widely accessible in most homes and schools.
 With that, a younger generation is exposed to computers and the internet.
 Soon, there will be courses even in middle school dedicated to computer and internet security.
-When that happens, these students will finally find a more boring course than math.
+When that happens, these students might finally find a more boring class than math.